DamienThomp/music-app-uikit/README.md

 This is a work in progress and new things will be added overtime.
 Content provided by calling [Spotify Web Api](https://developer.spotify.com/documentation/web-api).

+** NOTE: due to recent [depractions in the web api](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api).
+This project has broken views and some functionality will never be complete.
+I will be leaving this up as sample code. **

 ## Working Features
 - Onboarding and Authorization Flow
-- Browse View with recommended tracks
 - Album and Playlist Page
 - User Library Page
 - Errors handled with content unavailable views
 - Album save/unsave
+- Search Page

 ## Future Improvements
-- Search Page
 - Artist Page
 - Playlist add/remove
 - Artist follow/unfollow
-- Player (which will only play previews if available)
+- ~~Player~~ deprecated preview tracks means player will never be complete

+## Broken Views
+- Browse: missing featured playslists and recommendations
+- Artist page: can't display related artists

 ## Screenshots